top of page

 Composting food scraps builds soil, retains carbon to promote positive environmental outcomes, and helps reduce landfill waste.

-Municipalities across the nation are now encouraging citizen composting, but not everyone has the tools or know-how for getting started.
+Municipalities across the nation are now encouraging citizen composting, but not everyone has the tools or know-how to get started.

 add text